ciaron/HPGLGraphics/README.md

 Some additional methods are available for controlling the HPGL output.
 This include:

     selectPen(int pen);       // choose another pen (e.g. colour)
     setPaperSize();           // "A3" or "A4".
-Landscape orientation is assumed.
+Landscape orientation.
+Defaults to A4
     setPath("filename.hpgl"); // optional.
 HPGL is output to this file in the sketch directory.
 The default is "output.hpgl".

 ### Tips: